xoseperez/standalone-lorawan-gateway-balena/README.md

 Certificates are recreated if TTS_DOMAIN or any TTS_SUBJECT_* variable below changes.
 Database is reset if TTS_DOMAIN, TTS_ADMIN_EMAIL, TTS_ADMIN_PASSWORD or TTS_CONSOLE_SECRET change.

-### Configuring the domain
+### Configuring the IP and domain

-In order to connect from a gateway service (even in the same device) with a BasicStation protocol you will need a proper domain name to generate the certificates.
-If you don't care about secure connections then using the LAN IP of the device as TTS_DOMAIN will work just fine.
-Anyway, **the service won't start until a TTS_DOMAIN is defined** for the device.
+You want to assign your device a fixed IP or a domain name where you can always reach it.
+Here you have a few clues on how to do it.

 #### Static IP

-To properly configure a domain or subdomain you will have to configure the Raspberry Pi with a static address.
+To reach the IP or to properly configure a domain or subdomain you will have to configure the Raspberry Pi with a static address.
 You have two options here:

 1. Configure a static lease on your home router linking the RPi MAC with an IP.
 Everytime the RPi boots it will ask for an IP using DHCP (this is the default) and router will allways gfive it the same IP.